Katherine Rafferty

 Bio

-I enjoy running outside, cooking recipes from Pinterest ideas, traveling throughout the US and internationally, and spending quality time with my family and friends.
-I am currently training for my 7th half marathon.
+I enjoy weightlifting, pilates, cooking, traveling throughout the US and internationally, and spending quality time with my husband and six kids.

 Education